JacobCWard/JacobCWard.github.io/superBowl.md

 Buick | we get it your cars aren't just for old people.
 Advil | badass pain killer
 Jason Bourne | might see
-DollarShaveClub | Good for them doing well enought to advertise during the super bowl Acura NSX | meh. it's a car
+DollarShaveClub | Good for them doing well enough to advertise during the super bowl Acura NSX | meh. it's a car
 RocketMortgage | Seems dangerous / Ill advised.
 Is from Quicken, so...
 I guess maybe a little better.
 Interesting 'old money'?
 Bud Light Party |
 Skittles - Steven Tyler |
 CBS | Oh you are cool - I guess.
 TMNT |
-T-Mobile - Steve HArvey | Loved it.
+T-Mobile - Steve Harvey | Loved it.
 Owning it.
 Laughed.
 Hyundai Elantra? | ?
 OICisDifferent.com | It was a drug commercial, but not for a specific one?
 New approach from Big Pharma?
-Was paid for my AstraZeneca
+Was paid for by AstraZeneca
 Persil | meh.
 The Good Wife | would watch if it was available and wasn't a 7 season barrier CokeMini | Brand integration - Avengers
 WeatherTech | 'Merica
-Independence Day - Resurgance | COOL
+Independence Day - Resurgence | COOL
 Prius | attempting to change schema, cool
 Criminal Minds Beyond Borders |
 CBS/CBS/CBS/CBS | You've got shows